oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

-The :meth:`oracledb.register_params_hook()` method registers a user hook function that will be called internally by python-oracledb prior to connection or pool creation.
-The hook function will be invoked when :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or :meth:`oracledb.create_pool_async()` are called.
-The hook function accepts a copy of the parameters that will be used to create the pool or standalone connections and may modify them.
-For example, the cloud native authentication plugins modify the ``access_token`` parameter with a function that will acquire the token using the information found in the ``extra_auth_parms`` parameter.
+The :meth:`oracledb.register_params_hook()` method registers a user hook function that will be called internally by python-oracledb prior to connection or pool creation when :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, or :meth:`oracledb.create_pool_async()` are called.
+Your hook function should accept a copy of the parameters that will be used to create the pool or standalone connections.
+The function can access and modify them in any way necessary to allow python-oracledb to subsequently complete the connection or pool creation request.

-Below is an example of registering a hook function, oci_token_hook, to generate OCI IAM tokens.
-This hook function is registered using :meth:`oracledb.register_params_hook()`.
+Pre-supplied python-oracledb plugins such as the :ref:`OCI Cloud Native Authentication Plugin (oci_tokens) <cloudnativeauthoci>` make use of :meth:`oracledb.register_params_hook()`.
+This plugin uses the information found in a connection method's ``extra_auth_params`` parameter and modifies the ``access_token`` parameter with a function that will acquire the authentication token needed to complete a connection.
+Refer to the complete plugin implementation in `oci_tokens.py <https://github.com/oracle/python-oracledb/ blob/main/src/oracledb/plugins/oci_tokens.py>`__.
+The key code section showing registering of a hook function is:

 .. code-block:: python